Skip to Main Content

 Where can I find out more?

-This guide includes additional information about OER and low-cost materials the impact of them on student learning https://libguides.ucmerced.edu/oer.
+This guide includes additional information about OER and low-cost materials including the impact of them on student learning https://libguides.ucmerced.edu/oer.

 Contact Sara Davidson Squibb, AUL for Research & Engagement (sdavidson2@ucmerced.edu) for any questions about this grant program or Open Educational Resources (OER).
 She is happy to meet one-on-one with anyone who wants to ask questions or talk through their ideas.